Nikki's a working wife and mom. Her interests include family life, gardening, cooking, and music.

 Original Artist: David Bowie

-Original Album: The Man Who Sold The World ⃒ Year: 1970
+Original Album: The Man Who Sold the World (1970)

 In 2004 Bowie said, "I was simply blown away when I found that Kurt Cobain liked my work, and have always wanted to talk to him about his reasons for covering "The Man Who Sold the World."
 It was a good straight forward rendition and sounded somehow very honest.
 It would have been nice to have worked with him, but just talking with him would have been real cool."